Channel shift: Prioritizing digital commerce

-Many organizations – especially B2B companies who have traditionally been less digital sales focused – must now
+Many organisations – especially B2B companies who have traditionally been less digital sales focused – must now

 01. Build your virtual aisle with an assortment assessment

-02. Assess your workforce utilization to balance capacity and skills with new demands
+02. Assess your workforce utilisation to balance capacity and skills with new demands

 03. Rapidly update digital content

-04. Analyze Pricing and Promotions to optimize investment in price promotions across key customers and regions
+04. Analyse Pricing and Promotions to optimise investment in price promotions across key customers and regions

 05. Deploy off-the-shelf solutions to quickly get inventory online and establish digital as your primary sales channel

 We do know for certain that business as usual has been disrupted significantly, and in many cases, permanently.

 Yet, there is an opportunity to double down on digital commerce as customers rapidly change their shopping patterns and habits.
 As organisations adapt, their watchwords must be trust, relevance and convenience.